alvaroaltvis/DeepSoRo_SoftFinger/README.md

 ### Make Data

-The make Data set script combines the embedded images with their respective pointcloud, so that they can be later processed by the machine learning alogithm from DeepSoRo.
+The make_dataset script combines the embedded images with their respective pointcloud, so that they can be later processed by the machine learning alogithm from DeepSoRo.